benmiller314/cdm2020spring/plans/lesson-26.md

 ![name-of-file.png](https://somecrazylongURLthatGitHubauto-generates]
 ```

-If you want the image to link directly to your repository for that project, you would add another layer of markup, using the structure [anchor](URL).
+If you want the image to link directly to your repository for that project, you would add another layer of markup, using the structure `[anchor](URL)`.
 So in this case, because the anchor is that whole long thing GitHub generated after the drag-and-drop, you'd link like this:

 ```markdown
 [![name-of-file.png](https://somecrazylongURLthatGitHubauto-generates]](https://github.com/username/repo)